 - Oral antibiotics

-In some advanced cases, surgery may be needed to treat the condition.
-Hopefully, we can treat and reverse the disease before it progresses to this point.
+In some cases of advanced periodontitis, we may need to perform surgery to treat your gums.
+In most situations, however, we can manage and reverse the disease before it progresses to the point of needing surgery.

 Gum disease is a severe problem that affects millions of people.
 If you are suffering from gum disease in Rehoboth Beach, you are not alone.
 The best thing you can do for your smile is to schedule a dental appointment with us as soon as you possibly can.
 Every day that you ignore your gum disease is another day that the gum disease can damage your smile—and we want to give you every possible advantage in your fight against it.

 Our dentists in Rehoboth Beach, DE can immediately treat all of our patients of record, and we are also accepting new patients at our dental office.
 Call us at (302) 226-7960 when you’re ready to begin!